Metro Manila: Economy

-Metro Manila will add 1.85 million square meters of office spaces between 2015 and 2017 in the central business districts in Makati, Taguig, and Quezon City as more global firms such as Google and HSBC seek to outsource business processes in the Philippines.
-The vacancy rate for office spaces remains low, at less 3% in the year-end of 2014.
-Manila remains as the least expensive capital city in the Asia-Pacific to occupy prime office space at an average rent of $22 per square meter per month.
+Metro Manila has an office vacancy rate of 19.8% by the end of 2024, due to the expiration of pre-pandemic leases and the 2023 ban on Philippine offshore gaming operator by President Marcos Jr. About 791,000 square meters of office spaces were vacated in 2024, up from 581,000 square meters reported in 2023.
+As of end of 2024, the vacancy rate for Metro Manila are as follows: Makati Central Business District: 8.3%, Ortigas Center: 12.8%, Fort Bonifacio: 17.2%, Quezon City: 22.8%, Ortigas Fringe: 24.2%, Alabang: 32.5%, Bay Area: 34.9%, and Makati Fringe: 35.9%.

 Metro Manila makes it to the "Global Top 30" cities according to property consultancy firm Jones Lang LaSalle, citing its economic scale, vast population, large gross domestic product and BPO specialization as its competitive edge.
 Furthermore, the region ranks 3rd for the top business process outsourcing global destinations, next to Bangalore and Mumbai.
 The region's retail sector remains strong, bolstered by remittances abroad, BPOs, and its tourism sector.

 Historically, the main business district of the metropolis was Binondo, where commercial trading flourished since the 15th century.
 By the 1960s, economic activities shifted from Binondo to Makati.
 It transformed Makati into one of the leading financial centers in Asia.
 Still, Binondo remained as a cultural and financial center because of the vast Chinese population residing and doing business in the area.